Rutaus/esoHelper/README.md

 Always make sure you are working from the latest version of the `main` branch.

-switch to main, then pull the latest version of the main branch.
+## switch to main, then pull the latest version of the main branch with:
 ```bash
 git switch main
 git pull